Jonathan Kreiss-Tomkins

-Jonathan S. Kreiss-Tomkins (born February 7, 1989) is an American politician who was a member of the Alaska House of Representatives from 2013 to 2023.
-A Democrat, he represented the state's 35th district, which encompasses many Southeast island communities including Hoonah, Sitka, Kake, Klawock, Craig, Angoon, and Petersburg.
+Jonathan S. Kreiss-Tomkins (born February 7, 1989), also known as JKT, is an American politician who was a member of the Alaska House of Representatives from 2013 to 2023.
+A Democrat, he represented the state's 35th district, which encompasses many Southeast island communities, including Hoonah, Sitka, Kake, Klawock, Craig, Angoon, and Petersburg.
+Kreiss-Tomkins is the Democratic nominee in the 2026 Alaska gubernatorial election.

 Alaska House of Representatives

 Committees

 For the 30th Legislature, Kreiss-Tomkins was a member of the following committees: